joshbegley/nyt-latest/README.md

 `French, German and British diplomats are working on a format for future negotiations — even if Russia has shown little interest.`\
 https://www.nytimes.com/2026/08/15/world/europe/wary-of-trump-europe-seeks-role-in-any-russia-ukraine-talks.html

-**Man Charged With Hate Crime After Disrupting Worship at Manhattan Synagogue**\
+**Man Charged With Hate Crime After Disrupting Worship at N.Y.C.
+Synagogue**\
-`Larry Montes, 46, faces assault and hate crime charges after striking a congregation member and a security guard at Central Synagogue, the police said.`\
+`Larry Montes, 46, faces assault and hate crime charges after striking a congregation member and a security guard at Central Synagogue in Manhattan, the police said.`\
 https://www.nytimes.com/2026/08/14/nyregion/central-synagogue-shabbat-assault-arrest.html

 **Appeal**\